 - Covers applications of IoT in Vehicular Ad-hoc Networks (VANETs)

 - Discusses use of machine learning and other computing techniques for enhancing performance of networks

-- Covers game theory-based vertical handoffs in Heterogeneous Wireless Networks.
+- Explains game theory-based vertical handoffs in heterogeneous wireless networks

 Table of Contents

 Chapter 1: Cloud-Based Underwater Ad-hoc Communication: Advances, Challenges and Future Scopes

 Rinki Chauhan, Ram Shringar Raw and Sanjoy Das

 Chapter 2: A Hybrid Cryptography Technique with Blockchain for Data Integrity and Confidentiality in Cloud Computing

 Chapter 3: Fog Computing Environment in Flying Ad-hoc Networks: Concept, Framework, Challenges and Applications

 Devraj, Ram Shringar Raw and Sanjoy Das